 All medicines, whether for plants, humans, or other animals are created to be harmful to another organism...that's why they work.
 So, do we ban all medicines or teach people how to responsibly use them, while continuing to look for safer alternatives?
 How easy it would be if each decision we face in life was black and white instead of shades of grey.

 These are the scenarios growers face on a daily basis.
 It pains us to have to use any medicines but that's our reality, although we currently do not use neonics on flowering plants.
 All we can do is make responsible and logical choices in each situation as to what is the safest, most environmentally and humanly friendly method to keep plants healthy.
 We have honeybee hives in the gardens and eat the honey at every opportunity.
 That's how important this issue is to us and how confident we are that we are responsibly using plant medicines in the nursery and garden.

 The research on neonics continues, with more science emerging daily, and we encourage reading and studying from both sides of this dilemma.
 It is interesting that research coming from the EU has resulted in scaling back their initial neonic ban.
 This sadly comes too late for many of their prestigious botanic gardens.
 When visiting the EU last year, staff bemoaned privately to me that they had lost up to 50% of their plant collections due to these pesticide bans.
 Some of the plants lost were one-of-a-kind, irreplaceable collections...many extinct in the wild.
 It's a balancing act and decisions are made with careful and long-studied review.

 In our humble opinion, choosing which medicines we use for our plants and being the best stewards of the environment must be based on individual circumstances and ever evolving scientific research.
-The latest report from the EPA on neonics is here.
+The latest from the EPA on protecting pollinators can be found here.